nwang888/duke-internal-directory/README.md

 ## Getting Started

+Create a data folder that contains the csvs that you want to process.
+As of now, each csv must contain a column named "netid" that contains the netids that you want to verify.
+You will need to specify the path to this folder in config.py (preferably, this folder should exist in this project directory)

 Usage via cli:
 Navigate to the directory in which this project exists.
 Make sure to set config.py to your specified values.
 The parameters are dictated in the comments of the file.